spiral/docs/framework/memory.md

 ```

 ## Use Cases
 The general idea of memory is to speed up an application by caching the execution result of some functionality.
-The memory component
-is used to store the configuration cache, ORM and ODM schemas, console commands list and tokenizer cache;
+The memory component used to store the configuration cache, ORM and ODM schemas, console commands list and tokenizer cache;
-it can also be used to cache compiled routes and etc.
+it can also be used to cache compiled routes, etc.

- > Application memory must never be used to store users data.
+ > Application memory must never be used to store user data.

 ## Practical Example
 Let's view an example of a service used to analyze available classes to compute some behavior (operations):